rust-lang/surveys/surveys/2021-annual-survey/questions.md

 Type: select one

-- Yes, primarily as an individual contributor (i.e., non-manager).
+- Yes, primarily as an individual contributor (i.e., non-manager)
-- I primarily manage others who do.
+- I primarily manage others who do
 - No [`NEXT`](#excluding-rust-what-is-your-experience-with-other-kinds-of-programming-languages)

 ### How long have you worked in software professionally?